Natural Gas Fueling Infrastructure Development

 Cost of Installation

-To begin exploring whether natural gas makes sense for your fleet, read Business Case for Compressed Natural Gas in Municipal Fleets, which discusses the various applications where CNG can be a successful replacement to conventional fuel.
+To begin exploring whether natural gas makes sense for your fleet, read the Business Case for Compressed Natural Gas in Municipal Fleets, which discusses the various applications where CNG can be a successful replacement to conventional fuel.
 Use the accompanying Clean Cities Vehicle and Infrastructure Cash-Flow Evaluation (VICE) Model to evaluate the return on investment and payback period for natural gas vehicles and fueling infrastructure.

 In addition, your local utility can help determine whether the appropriate level of gas pressure is available at your location, the gas quality and moisture content are appropriate, and whether your gas service can support the gas flow your site will need.
 Additional investment may be necessary to address these needs.